 Fraud Alert Messaging: Messaging regarding potential fraudulent activity on an account.

-Higher Education: Messages sent on behalf of colleges, universities, school districts, and other education institutions.
+Higher Education: Messages sent on behalf of colleges, universities, school districts, and other educational institutions.

 Marketing: Any communication with marketing and/or promotional content.
 This includes sales and special offers.